MinBZK/nl-wallet/documentation/relying-party.md

 or disallow usage of (a part of) said application).

-To integrate with the "Ontvangende Voorziening", you modify your frontend and backend application, integrating with the `wallet_server` (the implementation of the "Ontvangende Voorziening" on your premises or in your cloud environment).
+To integrate with the "Ontvangende Voorziening", you modify your frontend and backend application, using the `wallet_web` frontend library, integrating with the `wallet_server` (the implementation of the "Ontvangende Voorziening" on your premises or in your cloud environment).

 In the disclosure flow diagram, on the right, where the "Relying Party Application" is shown, you see a four integration/call points: "Configure